SnuggleTrouble/Project1-Snake-Game/README.md

 # Project1-Snake-Game
 # Description
 This is my attempt at making the classic snake game.

-You play a snake that grows in size when eating fruit.
+You play a ridiculously hungry snake that just can't stop eating fruit.
-The snake will be controlled by the arrow keys.
-The canvas will be a fairly big size.
-All 4 walls will have collision, and so will the snake.
+The more fruit you eat the bigger you grow.

+Be careful not to collide with the walls or yourself.

-The goal of the game is to reach the biggest possible size.
+The goal of the game is to reach the biggest possible size and reach the highest possible score.

+Best of luck!

 # MVP (DOM - CANVAS)
 * Display the board and the snake